samuel-bohman/my-personal-website/content/project/getting-started-with-julia.md

 # Installation

-Julia is a high-level, high-performance dynamic programming language for numerical computing with performance comparable to traditional statically-typed languages such as C. It is multi-paradigm, combining features of imperative, functional, and object-oriented programming.
+[Julia](https://julialang.org/) is a high-level, high-performance dynamic programming language for numerical computing with performance comparable to traditional statically-typed languages such as C. It is multi-paradigm, combining features of imperative, functional, and object-oriented programming.
 Julia provides ease and expressiveness for high-level numerical computing, in the same way as languages such as R, MATLAB, and Python, but also supports general programming.
 Julia is free and open source.

 ## Julia

-Download [Julia](https://julialang.org/) and run the installer.

-Extract the `.tar.gz` file downloaded to a folder on your computer.
+Download Julia and extract the `.tar.gz` file downloaded to a folder on your computer.
 Next, run the following command in a terminal:

 ```bash
 sudo ln -s <where you extracted the julia archive>/bin/julia /usr/local/bin/julia